bartvandebiezen/css-conventions/css-conventions.md

 ### Value lists should be written on the same line.

-- Exception: only very long comma separated values, such as font-face url's and gradients, may be written on different lines to improve readability.
+- Exception: only very long comma separated values, such as font-face urls and gradients, may be written on different lines to improve readability.

 **Right:**
 ```CSS